-Like with most design apps, teachers could easily have students work alone or in pairs, learning 123D Design at their own pace in a workshop or studio-like classroom.
-Teachers could also incorporate 123D Design into larger engineering projects where students have specific goals or design needs they are seeking solutions for.
-Ideally, these projects would last several weeks to allow students ample time to delve into all of 123D Design’s features and to iterate on design solutions that more closely meet their needs.
+As with most design apps, teachers could easily have students work alone or in pairs, learning 123D Design at their own pace in a workshop or studio-like classroom.
+Teachers could also incorporate the app into larger engineering projects where students have specific goals or design needs they're seeking solutions for.
+Ideally, these projects would last several weeks to allow students ample time to delve into all of 123D Design’s features and iterate on design solutions.

-The use of 123D Design is especially appropriate for an iPad-enabled classroom or for a classroom that doesn’t have an always-on Internet connection.
-For a classroom with desktop computers and access to the Internet, Tinkercad might be a better choice since Autodesk has created ready-to-use curricula for that tool.Continue reading Show less
+The use of 123D Design is especially appropriate for an iPad-enabled classroom or for a classroom that doesn’t have an always-on internet connection.
+For a classroom with desktop computers and online access, Tinkercad might be a better choice since Autodesk has created ready-to-use curricula for that tool.Continue reading Show less

-In fact, initially, it was unclear how 123D Design is different from another Autodesk app, Tinkercad, especially since some users find Tinkercad more intuitive to use.
-Exploring these two apps further, it turns out Tinkercad is great for desktop computers with Internet access, but it doesn't work very well with tablets, even though it's a browser-based app.
+In fact, initially, it was unclear how 123D Design is different from another Autodesk app, Tinkercad.
+Exploring these two apps further, it turns out Tinkercad is great for desktop computers with internet access, but it doesn't work very well with tablets, even though it's a browser-based app.
 Selecting, dragging, dropping, and other actions don't work well with a touch device.
-123D Design, however, works well with tablets: For example, objects snap toward each other like magnets, making it especially easy to combine shapes together.
-123D Design also doesn't require an always-on Internet connection -- though, obviously, sharing with a larger community of designers requires online access.Continue reading Show less
+123D Design, however, works well with tablets: For example, objects snap toward each other like magnets, making it especially easy to combine shapes.
+123D Design also doesn't require an always-on internet connection -- though, obviously, sharing with a larger community of designers requires online access.Continue reading Show less

-All of these tools come with ample support from the 123D website that includes tutorial videos, allowing new users to get right into design work.
-When stuck, the same website includes a help center and, buried within that, a user forum.
+All of these tools come with ample support from the 123D website that includes tutorial videos, allowing new users to get right into design work and 3D printing.
+When you're stuck, the same website includes a help center and, buried within that, a user forum.
 It's puzzling why the user forums are not highlighted or accessed easily; improving these resources would boost this app's learning potential and better support its users.Continue reading Show less